Venom from honeybees found to kill aggressive breast cancer cells – Australian research published in Nature Precision Oncology

 “We found that melittin can be used with small molecules or chemotherapies, such as docetaxel, to treat highly-aggressive types of breast cancer.
 The combination of melittin and docetaxel was extremely efficient in reducing tumour growth in mice.”

-Dr Duffy’s research was conducted as part of her PhD undertaken at Perth’s Harry Perkins Institute of Medical Research at the Cancer Epigenetics laboratory overseen by A/Prof. Pilar Blancafort.
+Dr Duffy’s research was conducted as part of her PhD undertaken at Perth’s Harry Perkins Institute of Medical Research at the Cancer Epigenetics laboratory overseen by Associate Professor Pilar Blancafort.

 “I began with collecting Perth honeybee venom.
 Perth bees are some of the healthiest in the world.